Martha Crone begins her 20th year as Garden Curator.

-On June 18th Articles of Incorporation were filled with the State of Minnesota for The Friends of the Wild Flower Garden, Inc., a non-profit group formed for the purposes of educating the public by enhancing appreciation for and understanding of Minnesota's native plants and their natural environments, of safeguarding the integrity of the Eloise Butler Wildflower Garden and Bird Sanctuary, and of aiding in its support with both financial and volunteer assistance.
+On June 18th Articles of Incorporation were filled with the State of Minnesota for The Friends of the Wild Flower Garden, Inc., a non-profit group formed for the purposes of advancing, promoting and furthering the interests of the Municipal Wild Flower Garden in Theodore Wirth Park conducted by the Board of Park Commissioners of the City of Minneapolis.
+The formation of the group was announced in the Minneapolis Star on June 27.

 The founding directors were Clinton M. Odell, Russell H. Bennett, Dorothy Binder, Martha E. Crone, Donald C. Dayton, Leonard F. Ramberg.

-Russell H. Bennett was Chairman of the Board of Dunwoody Institute; Dorthy Binder was a Twin Cities Journalist; Donald C. Dayton was President of the Dayton Company; Leonard F Ramberg was affiliated with the American Swedish Institute and Augsberg College where he was later Chairman of the Board of Regents.
+The background of the other directors is: Russell H. Bennett was Chairman of the Board of Dunwoody Institute; Dorothy Binder was a Twin Cities journalist; Donald C. Dayton was President of the Dayton Company; Leonard F Ramberg was affiliated with the American Swedish Institute and Augsburg College where he was later Chairman of the Board of Regents.
 Details on those four directors HERE.

 The Summer was fairly dry and Martha Crone had to use supplemental water.(1) She also added two additional non-native species to the Garden:

 On of the plant oddities repeated itself this year.
-She located Rue anemone doubles.
+Martha located Rue Anemone doubles.
 Two on May 19 near Fletcher MN and 10 on July 31 at Red Wing MN.
-In 1951 she was given one “in coffee can from Mrs H. S, Olson, 302 So.
+In 1951 she was given one “in coffee can from Mrs. H. S. Olson, 302 So.
 D. St., Lake Worth, Florida, found at Wacouta near Red Wing in 1923.”
 (1951 Garden Log)